J-Sanderson/100-days-of-code/log-round2.md

 There is also a possible bug I need to chase down with the player being unable to move in Firefox.
 I will have to chase this when I have access to a computer running it; right now I am only working on Chrome.

+For now I managed to fix the bug where the board does not generate at all.
+Seems to be a type error where the stairs randomly generate on an edge tile.
+As the stair generator checks for free space all around, it throws an error when there is nothing at all to one side.
+Fixed it so that the stairs should always generate at least one tile in from the edge by starting at array position 1 rather than 0.

 **Thoughts:** I really hope I don't need to rewrite anything big!
 I was so happy I had things working...

 ### Day 34: March 16 2018